transdigiware/blockchain/howto/ibp-console-build-network.md

 ### Using your CA to register identities
 {: #ibp-console-build-network-use-CA-org1}

 Each node or application that you want to create needs a certificate and private key to participate in the blockchain network.
-You also need to create admin identities for these nodes and applications so that you can manage them from the console.
-We will go through this process twice, once for each CA that we create.
-And for each CA, you will create two identities:
+You also need to create admin identities for your nodes so that you can manage them from the console.
+We will use our peer organization CA to regisiter two identities:

 * **An organization admin**: This identity allows you to operate nodes using the platform console.
 * **A peer identity**: This is the identity of the peer itself.
 Whenever a peer performs an action (for example, endorsing a transaction) it will sign using its certificate.

 Once you have associated the CA admin, you can use the CA tile to create these identities by completing the following steps:

 1. Click the `Org1 CA` tile and ensure the `admin` identity that you created for the CA is visible in the table.
-Then click the **Register User** button.
+Then click the **Register user** button.
 2. First we'll register the organization admin, which we can do by giving an **Enroll ID** of `org1admin` and a **secret** of `org1adminpw`.
 Then set the `Type` for this identity as `admin`.
 You can ignore the **Maximum enrollments** field.
 If you want to learn more about enrollments, see [Registering identities](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-register).
 Click **Next**.
 3. This tutorial does not configure attributes on identities, see [Registering identities](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-register) if you want to learn more.
 Click **Register user**.
 4. After the organization admin has been registered, repeat this same process for the identity of the peer (also using the `Org1 CA`).
 For the peer identity, give an enroll ID of `peer1` and a secret of `peer1pw`.
 This is a node identity, so select `peer` as the **Type**.
 You can ignore the **Maximum enrollments** field and, on the next panel, do not assign any **Attributes**, as before.